 546.150. - Impervious surface coverage.

-(a) In general.
-Impervious surfaces shall not cover more than sixty (60) percent of any zoning lot located in the R1-R3 Districts, except as set forth below.
+Impervious (a) In general.
+Except as provided in subsection (b) of this section, impervious surfaces shall not cover more than sixty (60) percent of any zoning lot located in the R1-R3 Districts.
 Impervious surfaces shall not cover more than eighty-five (85) percent of any zoning lot located in the R4-R6 Districts.
 The remainder of the zoning lot shall be covered with turf grass, native grasses, perennial flowering plants, shrubs, trees or similar landscape material sufficient to prevent soil erosion, minimize off-site stormwater runoff, and encourage natural filtration function.